 - Cover the mixture with plastic wrap and let it rise for half an hour before stretching it a little more.
 The dough should feel elastic but firm before you cover it again for another half an hour.

 - Next, you need to stretch and fold the dough again.
-Repeat this process two or three times until there are no stringy parts left of the dough and it forms a smooth, round, uniformed ball.
+Repeat this process two or three times until there are no stringy parts left of the dough.
+It will form a smooth, round, uniformed ball.

-- You can then split this ball into two to create two pizzas and use the olive oil to lightly coat them.
+- You can then split this ball into two to create two pizzas and use the olive oil to coat them lightly.
 These can be used straight away or stored to be used when needed.
-In a zip-lock bag or airtight container, the dough can be kept in the refrigerator for around four days.
+The dough can be kept in the refrigerator for around four days in a zip-lock bag or airtight container.
 You can freeze any leftover dough but use it within one month and make sure you thoroughly defrost it first.

 Now onto the cornicione.
 As we have already outlined, The True Neapolitan Pizza Association suggests it should have a raised edge of around 1-2cm.